 - Lâm Quang Thi:

 I had the opportunities to meet frequently with Hieu when we were both Major serving at Corps I: he as Chief of G3 General Staff, and I as Chief of Artillery Unit.
 Every weekend, we practiced pistol shooting.
-He was much better than me because he put much efforts in grooving his pistol to gain quickness.
+He was muany better than me because he put much efforts into grooving his pistol to gain quickness.

 - Nguyễn Ngọc Quỳnh:

-Major Hieu was extremely helpful in assisting the needs of our division.
-Furthermore, he was reputed an excellent pistols shooter.
+Major Hieu was extremely helpful in assisting the needs of our Division.
+Furthermore, he was reputed as an excellent pistols shooter.
 Nine out of every ten shots hit the mark.
 Besides that, during his shooting practices, Major Hieu did not use ordinary bullets but rather self-made ones.
-He used chewed then packed rice-paper in lieu of metal bullets.
-What's amazing was that these paper bullets were as hard as the metal ones and the aiming accuracy was the same.
+He used chewed then packed rice-paper instead of metal bullets.
+What's amazing was that these paper bullets were as hard as the metal ones, and the aiming accuracy was the same.